 World War One started on 28th July 1914 and on 3rd August the aircraft of No.2 Squadron left Montrose and flew to Farnborough.
 War with Germany was declared the next day on 4th August 1914.
 The vehicles and ground crew of No.2 Squadron left Montrose by rail on the morning of the 8th of August.
 They arrived the same evening at Prince’s Dock, Govan, near Glasgow, where the lorries and stores were loaded on S.S.
 Dogra bound for Boulogne.

 The 12th of August saw the RFC squadrons flying to Dover ready to cross the English Channel.
 At 6:25am the next day No.2 Squadron took off from Dover and crossed the English Channel to France.
 At 08:20 the first pilot landed at Amiens, it was Lieutenant H.D.
 Harvey-Kelly.
 Another of the squadrons’ pilots, 2nd Lt.
 W B Rhodes-Moorhouse became the first pilot to be awarded the Victoria Cross.
-Unfortunately it was awarded posthumously on 26th April 1915.
+It was awarded posthumously on 26th April 1915.